What is the total cost for the Aviation program at Gallatin College?

 What is a medical certificate and why do I need one?

 A medical certificate verifies that a student pilot has met all health standards required to operate an aircraft.
-A list of Aviation Medical Examiner AME’s in the area can be provided by Gallatin College.
+A list of FAA Aviation Medical Examiner (AME) in your area may be found at the FAA website or you may contact Gallatin College for more information.
 A second class medical is the minimum requirement to start flight training, however a first class medical is strongly recommended.

 If I have taken some flight training, do those hours count?